TBrockster/favourite-language-finder/README.md

 I struggled to test the methods that deal with the GraphQL response, and so I am relying on feature tests, using a live API call to my own GitHub profile, which will change as I continue to use it.

 I also went back and forth on the decision to map the response to repo objects, which I should have planned more at the beginning.

+## To Do

+ - Test for tie in favourite_by_repos
+ - Test and implement favourite by bytes
+ - Add links to repos
+ - Style
+ - ???
+ - Submit